Darwin Module

 - Binaries added to the

-. - Large, curated package set for development, productivity and media.
+$PATH, services managed viabrew services. - Large, curated package set for development, productivity and media.

-Desktop environment (desktop/
+Desktop environment (desktop/)

 A complete tiling setup powered by Yabai.
 If you enable it you will get: